tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-Count the number of VALIDATION_TAXON_NOTEMPTY in the MultiRecord that have Response.result=COMPLIANT.
+COMPLIANT if at least one term needed to determine the taxon of the entity exists and is bdq:NotEmpty; otherwise NOT_COMPLIANT

 #### Information Elements